ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Examples =====

 The [[https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/query-builder.html#high-level-api-methods|Doctrine Query Builder]] allows a custom WHERE clause to be provided as a string.
-This is intended for use with literals and placeholders, but it cannot protect against this simple mistake:
+This is intended for use with literals and placeholders, but it cannot currently protect against this simple mistake:

 <code php>
 // INSECURE